highcharts/highcharts/docs/maps/tiledwebmap-series.md

         url: 'https://yourcustomprovider.com/{x}/{y}/{z}.png'
     }]

-The series array can be thought of as layers that are stacked on top of each other, and the ordering of the layers is determined by source order and can be overridden through the `index` option and the `zIndex` option.
+Generally in Highcharts Maps, the [series](https://api.highcharts.com/highmaps/series) array can be thought of as layers that are stacked on top of each other, and the ordering of the layers is determined by source order and can be overridden through the [index](https://api.highcharts.com/highmaps/series.tiledwebmap.index) option or the [zIndex](https://api.highcharts.com/highmaps/series.map.zIndex) option.

 <iframe style="width: 100%; height: 520px; border: none;" src="https://highcharts.com/samples/embed/maps/demo/twm-providers" allow="fullscreen"></iframe>